 Gray Rhino Vs. Black Swan Events: Prepare and Adapt to High-Risk Crises

-Depending on Industry, it’s arguable if COVID-19 is truly a “black swan” event—something that was unpredictable with profound consequences on the global economy; or, does the incident better align with the coined term “gray rhino” – a threat on markets that was predictable yet ignored until too late.
-Either or, the proposition remains the same—detailed contingency plans must be put in place now to get you through this crisis, or to proactively ensure your organization will remain unscathed when faced with the next catastrophic event.
+It’s arguable if COVID-19 is truly a “black swan” event—something that was unpredictable with profound consequences on the global economy.
+The incident may better align with the coined term “gray rhino” – a threat on markets that was predictable yet ignored until too late.
+Whichever proposition, the need for a fix remains the same—detailed contingency plans must be put in place now to get you through this crisis, or to proactively ensure your organization will remain unscathed when faced with the next one.